 I am always interested in recruiting excellent PhD students.
 Brief outlines of a couple of potential research projects can be found here.
+However, this list is not exhaustive and I am happy discuss the possibility of developing bespoke projects with potential PhD students.
+If you are interested in studying for a PhD under my supervision, please get in touch.

 This project involves the mathematical modelling and design of mechanical structures capable of controlling the propagation of surface and bulk waves in elastic solids.
 The project will employ both numerical and asymptotic analysis to study a combination of continuous and discrete structures in one-, two-, and three-dimensions.
 The research programme includes scattering, homogenisation, and spectral problems for finite and infinite systems and has a broad range of applications including, filtering of waves, lensing, and cloaking.